monsoonmaelstrom/book2/book2.md

 “Good.
 Then when you do, you should make doing so contingent upon letting you do to her what you did to the deer.
 No,” he says quickly, “don’t look at me like that.
 She’ll agree.
 You won’t be taking anything she isn’t willing to offer.”

 “I know.
-I still don’t have to like it though.”
+I don’t have to like it though.”

 “No, you don’t.
 But you also can’t afford to give up an advantage.”